Lab Tests for Cancer

 There is no single test that can accurately diagnose cancer.
 The complete evaluation for suspected cancer usually requires a thorough history and physical exam along with diagnostic testing.
-Many tests are needed to determine whether a person has cancer, or if another condition (such as an infection) is mimicking the symptoms of cancer.
+Many tests may be needed to determine whether a person has cancer, or if another condition (such as an infection or inflammation) is mimicking the symptoms of cancer.
 The doctor forms a list of possible diagnoses that can explain the symptoms and complaints, and then orders testing to confirm a diagnosis and/or to exclude other potential diagnoses.
 Effective diagnostic testing is used to confirm or eliminate the presence of disease, monitor the disease process, and plan for and evaluate the effectiveness of treatment.
-In some cases, it is necessary to repeat testing when a person’s condition has changed, if a sample collected was not of good quality, or an abnormal test result needs to be confirmed.
+In some cases, it is necessary to repeat testing when a person’s condition has changed, to monitor treatment or condition, if a sample collected was not of good quality, or to confirm an abnormal test result.
 Diagnostic procedures for cancer may include imaging, lab tests (including tests for tumor markers), tumor biopsy, endoscopic exam, surgery, or genetic testing.

 What are the different types of lab tests?

 Clinical lab testing uses chemical processes to measure levels of chemical components in body fluids and tissues.
 The most common specimens used in clinical lab tests are blood and urine.
 Many different tests exist to detect and measure almost any type of chemical component in blood or urine.
 Components may include blood glucose, electrolytes, enzymes, hormones, lipids (fats), other metabolic substances, and proteins.
-The following are some of the more common lab tests:
+Below are descriptions of some common lab tests.

-Tumor markers are useful in identifying potential problems, but in most cases they must be used along with other tests for the following reasons:
+Tumor markers are useful in identifying potential problems or following treatment, but in most cases they must be used along with other tests for the following reasons:

 Cells other than cancer cells also produce tumor markers.
 People with benign conditions may also have elevated levels of these substances in their blood.